mintty/mintty/wiki/Tips.md

-When interacting with programs that use a native Windows API for command-line user interaction (“console mode”), a number of undesirable effects are observed; this is the
+When interacting with programs that use a native Windows API for command-line user interaction (“console mode”), a number of undesirable effects used to be observed; this is the
 [pty incompatibility problem](https://github.com/mintty/mintty/issues/56)
 and the
 [character encoding incompatibility problem](https://github.com/mintty/mintty/issues/376).
-This basically affects all programs not compiled in a cygwin or msys environment (and note that MinGW is not msys in this context).
+This would basically affect all programs not compiled in a cygwin or msys environment (and note that MinGW is not msys in this context), and would occur in all pty-based terminals (like xterm, rxvt etc).

-As a workaround, you can use [winpty](https://github.com/rprichard/winpty) as a wrapper to invoke the Windows program.
+Cygwin 3.1.0 compensates for this issue via the ConPTY API of Windows 10.

-_Note:_ There is no point in reporting this for the 15th time as a mintty issue, because it is not a mintty issue (or well, an issue maybe, but not caused by, or fixable by, mintty); it is a generic problem of cygwin/msys and occurs likewise in all other pty-based terminals (e.g. xterm).
+As a workaround on older versions of Cygwin or Windows, you can use [winpty](https://github.com/rprichard/winpty) as a wrapper to invoke the Windows program.

 ### Signal processing with alien programs ###